-Our Information and Support Centres are based in hospitals, libraries and mobile centres.
+Our information and support centres are based in hospitals, libraries and mobile centres.
 There, you can speak with someone face to face.
-Visit one to get the information you need.
-If you would like a private chat, most centres have a room where you can speak with someone alone and in confidence.
+Visit one to get the information you need, or if you would like a private chat, most centres have a room where you can speak with someone alone and in confidence.

-Find your nearest Information and Support Centre at macmillan.org.uk/informationcentres or call us on 0808 808 00 00.
+Find your nearest centre at macmillan.org.uk/ informationcentres or call us on 0808 808 00 00.